 1. Assessment of your Weight of Evidence adaptation under Annex XI, Section 1.2.

-You have adapted the following standard information requirements by applying weight of evidence (WoE) adaptation in accordance with Annex XI, section 1.2:
+In your dossier you have adapted the following standard information requirements by applying weight of evidence (WoE) adaptation in accordance with Annex XI, section 1.2: